michelmbem/AddyScript/docs/exceptions.md

                'senior';
     ```

 2. In a logical expression with the **??** operator, the right operand can be a _throw expression_.
-That syntax has a similar effect to using the postfix **!** operator but it gives us control over the message of the exception that is thrown when the first operand is empty.
-Example:
+That syntax has a similar effect to using the postfix **!** operator but it gives us control over the message of the exception that is thrown when the first operand is empty. ```addyscript title="Example" linenums="1"

-    ```addyscript linenums="1"
     name = readln('type a number: ') ?? throw "You didn't type any name";
     ```

-3. As seen in the pattern matching section, a switch expression can throw an exception when a pattern is matched.
-Example:
+3. As seen in the pattern matching section, a switch expression can throw an exception when a pattern is matched. ```addyscript title="Example" linenums="1" score = getScore();

-    ```addyscript linenums="1"
-    score = getScore();
     mention = score switch {
         >= 0 and <= 3 => 'low',